deNBI/cloud-user-docs/wiki/Tutorials/UserData/index.md

 ssh: connect to host 129.70.51.2 port 30000: Connection timed out
 ```

-Openstack firewall setting are very strict by default.
-However we have to add a firewall rule to allow tcp traffic on port 30000.
+Openstack firewall settings are very strict by default.
+However we have to **add a firewall rule** to allow tcp traffic on port 30000.
 And then ...

 ```
 >ssh -i ~/.ssh/openstack/os-bibi.key ubuntu@129.70.51.2 -p 30000